Topics

 Agents that work for hours, days, or indefinitely — error accumulation, memory architectures for sustained operation, hierarchical planning, METR time-horizon evaluations, and the autonomy spectrum.

 These topics are connected.
 Evaluation shapes what safety problems we can measure.
 Safety constrains what autonomy levels are responsible.
-Scientific agents push the boundary of what evaluation even means — when the “correct” answer is a novel hypothesis, how do you grade it?
+Governance determines what deployment looks like in practice.

 Each page collects primary sources, key papers, and synthesis — use them as reference material rather than introductions.